fredxotic/DataBase---Final-Project/README.md

 - `backend/` — FastAPI application, SQL schema, and Python dependencies
 - `frontend/` — React admin dashboard built with Create React App

-This project was created as a final academic assignment / demo and is intended for learning and local development.
+This project was created as a final academic assignment and is intended for learning and local development.

 ## Quick start (local)